Q: What do you recommend doing about cradle cap — those scaly patches that babies sometimes develop in their hair or on their face?

 -Indicates wants other than by crying.

--Likes rhymes and jingles.
+The Fourteenth Month:-Likes rhymes and jingles.

 -Indicates wants in some other way than by crying.